How To Bet On Serie A

 - head-to-head points

 If teams still cannot be separated come the end of the season it will come down to the drawing of lots.

 Serie A European Qualification

 Serie A results also decide which Italian teams take part in the Europa League.
-The team who finish the season in fourth go straight through to the following season’s group stage while the fifth placed side have to qualify and enter the process at the third qualifying round.
+The team who finish the season in fifth go straight through to the following season’s group stage while the sixth placed side have to qualify and enter the process at the second qualifying round.

 European qualification can change come the end of the season though as the winners of the Coppa Italia are given a Europa League spot.
 If the Coppa Italia winners already qualify for Europe via their league position, that Europa League spot will go to the sixth placed Serie A side.

 Finally there is the matter of Serie A relegation.
 Some European leagues have a playoff system to decide who goes down but it’s much more simple in Italy.
 At the conclusion of the Serie A season, the three teams who end up with the fewest points from their 38 matches are relegated to Serie B. Serie B then provides the three teams who will replace them in the top flight as of the next season.

 The history of organised football leagues in Italy goes all the way back to 1898.
 That was when regional leagues began sprouting up all around the country.
 As the game grew in popularity the national administrators realised that it was time to create a national league.